Alejogb1/job-board/blog-data/how-does-one-perform-the-exp-operation-element-wise-in-juila.md

 id: "how-does-one-perform-the-exp-operation-element-wise-in-juila"
 ---

-Okay so you need to element-wise exponentiate in Julia right Been there done that Seems like a simple question but it trips up a lot of folks new to Julia And frankly I’ve seen some pretty horrific code trying to get around this one
+ so you need to element-wise exponentiate in Julia right Been there done that Seems like a simple question but it trips up a lot of folks new to Julia And frankly I’ve seen some pretty horrific code trying to get around this one

 Let me tell you about this one project I worked on back in the day It was some signal processing stuff involving large arrays I was using NumPy in Python at the time and honestly the syntax was so clean it was one of the only things that worked I had a python notebook going and all that with `np.exp(my_array)` doing the thing Then I was told by my boss that I had to port it to Julia because "performance" yeah yeah So I jumped right into Julia thinking it would be the same right I naively just tried `exp(my_array)` and boom error city